conradakunga/Blog/_posts/2025-06-24-arithmetic-in-c-using-hex-numbers.md

     - .NET
 ---

-I was recently helping a friend write some code to interface with some archaic system that was sending data (numbers) in hexadecimal format, which is to say base 16.
+I was recently helping a friend write some code to interface with some archaic system that was sending data (numbers) in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) format, which is to say base `16`.

-In case you have forgotten, here is a comparison of decimal and hex:
+In case you have forgotten, here is a comparison of `decimal` and `hex`:

 | Decimal | Hexadecimal |
 | ------- | ----------- |